Peliqan-io/on-prem/README.md

-# Deploy peliqan locally ( on-prem )
+# Deploy Peliqan on-prem

-Hello this is my description
+Contact Peliqan to receive credentials, in order to deploy Peliqan in your private cloud or on-prem.

 ## Table of contents
 - [pre-requests](#pre-requests)